 This is actually a great set of options, all in one place.
 First, though, let’s talk about location privacy.
 As you can see, there’s a simple switch to toggle location data on and off.
 Switch this off to share your photos and videos with their location data removed.

-Unfortunately (in the current iPadOS beta at least), this setting must be changed every single time you share photos.
+Unfortunately, this setting must be changed every single time you share photos.
 If you share a batch, you can switch location off for that batch in one go.
 But there’s no way to permanently disable location sharing.
 I almost never want to share the location with my photos, so I’d prefer that this toggle stayed off until I explicitly tell my iPhone to give away my location.